 Myth: CTPL acts as a substitute for comprehensive vehicle insurance

 While all drivers are required to get CTPL before registering their vehicles, some of them think that CTPL provides the same coverage as comprehensive car insurance.
-Unfortunately, comprehensive car insurance is not the same as CTPL, as the nature and coverage of the two are different.
+Unfortunately, these are not the same, as the nature and coverage of the two are different.

 Unlike CTPL, comprehensive car insurance offers wider coverage to owner and the vehicle such as loss and/or damage of vehicle, excess bodily injury, property damage, no-fault indemnity cover, and auto passenger personal accident.

 Myth: CTPL coverage includes the driver of the registered vehicle